pexus/PerfLog/README.txt

 Pexus PerfLog Editions
 ----------------------

-Pexus PerfLog is available as a free open source edition and a premium supported edition for IBM WebSphere Environment.
+Pexus PerfLog is available as a free open source community edition and customized edition with customization services.

 Pexus PerfLog - Community Edition (CE)
 --------------------------------------